-In case of small scale, the threshold of 15MW. threshold limit as per GHG than 15MW (Type 1) or that • Product data sheets achieve energy savings at a scale of no more than 60 GWh per year which is equivalent to 180 GWh(th) per year saving (Type II) or that achieve emission or specification or product information sheets from manufacturer are available.
+In case of small scale, the threshold limit as per GHG Annual emission reduction Emission Reduction Sequestration Requirements shall followed where maximum output capacity distributed energy technology shall not be information sheets from more than 15MW (Type 1) manufacturer are available. or that achieve energy savings at a scale of no more than 60 GWh per year which is equivalent to 180 GWh(th) per year saving (Type II) or that achieve emission reductions at a scale of no more than 60k tCO2 per year (TYPE III) for household/community/SM E applications.
+Small Scale projects and VPAs, solely comprising of such distributed units are not required to demonstrate compliance with the appliable Small Scale thresholds the at aggregate level of the project and VPA, if VPAs NOT are applying demand suppressed baseline.